andrewcparnell/Bchron/cran-comments.md

 ## Test environments
-* local OS X install, R 3.4.3 (R 3.5.0 not in Mac Ports yet)
+* local OS X install, R 3.6.2
+* rhub
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were two NOTEs produced by devtools::release, one of which is me changing my email address as I'm moving jobs.
-The other is some examples which take longer than 5 seconds but these are all surrounded by \donttest
+There was one NOTE produced by devtools::release.
+This is due to the website radiocarbon.org currently being down which hosts some of the data sets.
+I'm told this will be back up again shortly (perhaps even by the time you check this package)

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of Bchron (ArchaeoChron, deltar, Bclim) and all installed fine.